 Examination Format/Content.
 Examinations shall be comprised of multiple choice questions and shall test the applicant's overall regulatory understanding and overall technical understanding.
 Overall technical understanding means an understanding of basic concepts and methods in those scientific and technical fields related to assessment, containment and removal actions sufficient to render competent waste site cleanup activity opinions.
 Overall regulatory understanding means an understanding of 309 CMR, 310 CMR 40.0000, and related written policies and other environmental regulations sufficient to render competent waste site cleanup activity opinions.

 Initial Eligibility.
-An applicant may not take an examination unless he or she has been deemed eligible for the examination pursuant to 309 CMR 3.03.
+An applicant may not take an examination unless the applicant has been deemed eligible for the examination pursuant to 309 CMR 3.03.

 Examination Fee.
 An applicant may take an examination only if the applicable examination fee established by the Secretary of Administration and Finance pursuant to

 M.G.L. c.
 7, § 3B, and published in 801 CMR 4.00 has been paid.
-Payment shall be made in full by check or money order payable to the Commonwealth of Massachusetts or to the Board’s designated examination contractor, as specified by the Board.
-The examination fee is non-refundable, except in the following circumstances: An applicant whose failure to appear for the examination is found by the Board to be due to circumstances beyond his or her reasonable control shall receive a refund or may request that his or her application be held open until he or she can take a subsequent examination that occurs within two years of the date the Board voted to approve the applicant's written application.
+Payment shall be made in full by electronic payment, check or money order payable to the Commonwealth of Massachusetts or to the Board’s designated examination contractor, as specified by the Board.
+The examination fee is non-refundable, except in the following circumstances: An applicant whose failure to appear for the examination is found by the Board to be due to circumstances beyond the applicant’s reasonable control shall receive a refund or may request that the application be held open until the applicant can take a subsequent examination that occurs within two years of the date the Board voted to approve the applicant's written application.

 Examination Procedures and Rules.